-2. inform the PI Subject of the name and contact information of Overseas Recipient, the purpose and method of processing, type of PI and retention periods as specified in Annex I - Details of the Outbound Transfer of PI, the methods and procedures for PI Subject to exercise his/her rights, and etc.; in case of an outbound transfer of Sensitive PI, inform the PI Subject of the necessity of the outbound transfer of Sensitive PI and interests of the PI Subject; provided in each case that such obligation can be exempted by the laws and administrative regulations.
+2. inform the PI Subject of the name and contact information of Overseas Recipient, the purpose and method of processing, type of PI and retention periods as specified in Annex I - Details of the Outbound Transfer of PI, the methods and procedures for PI Subject to exercise his/her rights, and etc.; in case of an outbound transfer of Sensitive PI, inform the PI Subject of the necessity of the outbound transfer of Sensitive PI and the impact on the rights and interests of the PI Subject; provided in each case that such obligation can be exempted by the laws and administrative regulations.